mets/METS-primer/Chapter-3.md

 a pointer to metadata which resides outside the METS document.

-NOTE: `<mdRef>` is an empty element; the location of the external metadata must be recorded in the xlink:href attribute, and can be supplemented by the XPTR attribute as needed.
+NOTE: `<mdRef>` is an empty element; the location of the external metadata must be recorded in the LOCREF attribute, and can be supplemented by the XPTR attribute as needed.

-#### Metadata reference-- example
+#### Metadata reference -- example

 The following example demonstrates the use of the `<mdRef>` element.